BU-Spark/ml-herbarium/README.md

 For our final deliverable, we have a pipeline to segment the labels from the full specimen images, and another pipeline that will output label transcriptions for images it was able to correctly identify.
 Both work on images/data stored in the global "in_data" folder.

-The segmentation is located in the `segmentation` folder and the transcription is located in the `transcription` folder, with further instructions in each folder respectively.
+The segmentation is located in the `segmentation` folder, the transcription is located in the `transcription` folder, and the transfer learning is located in the `training_model` folder with further instructions in each folder respectively.

 Requirements can be found in requirements.txt